mshibanami/turndown/README.md

 ## Escaping Markdown Characters

-Turndown uses backslashes (`\`) to escape Markdown characters in the HTML input.
+Turnish uses backslashes (`\`) to escape Markdown characters in the HTML input.
 This ensures that these characters are not interpreted as Markdown when the output is compiled back to HTML.
 For example, the contents of `<h1>1.
 Hello world</h1>` needs to be escaped to `1\.
 Hello world`, otherwise it will be interpreted as a list item rather than a heading.

-To avoid the complexity and the performance implications of parsing the content of every HTML element as Markdown, Turndown uses a group of regular expressions to escape potential Markdown syntax.
+To avoid the complexity and the performance implications of parsing the content of every HTML element as Markdown, Turnish uses a group of regular expressions to escape potential Markdown syntax.
 As a result, the escaping rules can be quite aggressive.

 ### Overriding `Turnish.prototype.escape`